fei6409/log-highlight.nvim/README.md

 By default, `log` filetype will apply to files if the name matches `*.log` or `*_log`.

-To allow more customized patterns, add autocommands in your `.vimrc` like below.
+To allow more customized patterns, add auto commands in your `.vimrc` like below.

 ```vim
 " Example: